Logiqx/gps-details/docs/devices/garmin/activities/README.md

 The full writeup is on a separate [page](walking-2024-05-27/README.md).

+Note: This was the very first activity test and was not particularly structured, so it may be better to skip to 2024-06-25.

+#### 2024-06-25

+This was the first structured test for COROS activity types,

+- Forerunner 255
+  - Cycling, Stand Up Paddling, Windsurfing, Other
+  - Running, Trail Running, Hiking, Walking

+The full writeup is on a separate [page](walking-2024-06-25/README.md).

 ### Summary

-WIP...

-Running / Hiking:
+Running / Trail Running / Hiking / Walking:

 - Speed is heavily filtered / smoothed.
-- Positional is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).
+- Positional data is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).

 Stand Up Paddling:

-- Speed is filtered / smoothed, but not as much as running or hiking.
+- Speed is heavily filtered / smoothed, but not as much as running / hiking / walking.
-- Positional data exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).
+- Speed and positional data exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).

-Cycling / Other:
+Cycling / Windsurfing / Other:

 - Speed does not appear to be filtered / smoothed, and exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).
 - Positional data is not dissimilar to running, hiking, or cycling.